 The Hypur Comply CaaS model puts financial institutions in a continuously proactive, not reactive environment through access to the Marijuana Related Businesses (MRB) transactions.
 Hypur also offers electronic payments for the cannabis industry that otherwise would not have access to legitimate merchant processing.
 Hypur offers the convenience and security of mainstream payments without the frustrations, unreliability, and awkwardness of niche payment schemes.

 Christopher Galvin, CEO of Hypur along with Michael J Sinnwell Jr, President / COO of Hypur architected a solution that provided the transparency and requisite tools for financial institutions to accurately and compliantly provide banking and payments solutions to the cannabis industry.
 They recognized that this was a banking problem, not a payment problem.

 If operators were unable to get their capital into the banking system, there was no way to provide a sustainable solution to an industry desperately in need of one.
-Together the Hypur team is bringing transparency in these transactions and offering the ease of transactions.
+Together the Hypur team is bringing transparency to these transactions and offering ease of monitoring transactions.

-Through Hypur Comply’s features of using point-of-interaction data the financial institutions are able to make better decisions and prevent suspicious transactions before they enter their institution while reducing expensive and error prone manual processes.
-Hypur can monitor a myriad of inputs while enabling red flags, triggers and alerts based on the policies and procedures of each financial institution in a real time environment.
+Through Hypur Comply’s features of using point-of-interaction data, financial institutions are able to make better decisions and prevent suspicious transactions before they enter their institution while reducing expensive and error-prone manual processes.
+Hypur can monitor a myriad of inputs while enabling red flags, triggers, and alerts based on the policies and procedures of each financial institution in a real-time environment.